LiReXz/automated-payments/README.md

 - 🛡️ **Variables de entorno** protegidas

 ### ⚠️ Importante
-- Nunca commits información sensible al repositorio
+## 🔒 Security

+### ✅ Implemented Measures
+- 🔐 **GitHub Secrets** for sensitive information
+- 🎭 **Value masking** in logs
+-  **No token exposure** in URLs
+- 🛡️ **Protected environment variables**
+- 👤 **Repository owner-only** artifact access
+- � **Repository-level protection** instead of password encryption

+### 🎯 Artifact Security
+- **Access restriction**: Only repository owner can download artifacts
+- **Repository permissions**: GitHub-level access control
+- **Automatic cleanup**: 30-day retention policy
+- **No external access**: External contributors cannot access sensitive artifacts

+### ⚠️ Important
+- Never commit sensitive information to the repository
-- Usa siempre GitHub Secrets para credenciales
+- Always use GitHub Secrets for credentials
-- Revisa logs antes de hacer públicos los repositories
+- Review logs before making repositories public
+- Only repository owner can access workflow artifacts

-## 🤝 Contribuir
+## 🤝 Contributing

-1. Fork el proyecto
+1. Fork the project
-2. Crea una rama para tu feature (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit tus cambios (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push a la rama (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Abre un Pull Request
+5. Open a Pull Request

-## 📜 Licencia
+## 📜 License

-Este proyecto es para uso personal y educativo. Úsalo de manera responsable.
+This project is for personal and educational use.
+Use it responsibly.

-## 🆘 Soporte
+## 🆘 Support

-Si tienes problemas:
+If you have problems:
-1. 📋 Revisa los logs en GitHub Actions
+1. 📋 Review the logs in GitHub Actions
-2. 📥 Descarga los artifacts para más detalles
+2. 📥 Download the artifacts for more details
-3. 🔍 Verifica que todas las variables estén configuradas
+3. 🔍 Verify that all variables are configured
-4. 📱 Confirma que el bot de Telegram funcione
+4. 📱 Confirm that the Telegram bot works

 ---